openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getBoolean(resource: AppResource): Bool
 ```

-**Description:** Gets the boolean result corresponding to the resource object.
-This interface is used for cross-package access in multi-project applications.
+**Description:** Retrieves the boolean result corresponding to the resource object.
+This interface is used for cross-package access within multi-project applications.

 **System Capability:** SystemCapability.Global.ResourceManager